-A "senior executive" is a member of the Company's Key Management Personnel, as defined by the Corporations Act, excluding Non-executive directors (who are included in the "Board" statistics).
+A "senior executive" is a member of the Company's Key Management Personnel (KMP), as defined by the Corporations Act, excluding non-executive directors (who are included in the "Board" statistics).
+Of the senior executive positions not classified as KMP, 2 were women or 66%.

-- 1.6 A listed entity should: - a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.

-The Board proposes to undertake an annual performance evaluation of itself that:
+The Board undertakes an annual performance evaluation of itself that: